 The mental disorder presumption applies to a worker who is or has been employed in an eligible occupation as defined in the Act or prescribed by regulation of the Lieutenant Governor in Council.
-Eligible occupations are correctional officers, emergency medical assistants, firefighters, police officers and sheriffs.

 B. Was the worker exposed to a "traumatic" event?